AdaRank/adarank/README.md

 If you need help regarding the input file format please have a look at the help page once you started the GUI.

+### Datasets
+The folder `datasets` contains everty dataset used for experiments in the paper.
+These datasets are already preprocessed.
+As an example *Amazon Beauty* is already split into training and test set.
+Note, that each split is performed randomly, hence, your experimental results may differ.